tenjava-2014/UltraFTW-t3/README.md

 -----

 1. Drop the .jar in your /plugins/ folder.
-2. Play as your normally would, but be worried.
+2. Play as you normally would, but be worried.
 Things are not what they seem.